This paper plate spinner is an easy and fun way to demonstrate the life cycle of a flowering plant.

 For older children, you can extend the activity by adding in extra stages, such as pollination and photosynthesis.

-Life cycle of a plant for kids
+Life cycle of a plant plate spinner

 What you’ll need: